 The study consisted of five reach pairs on five replicate streams in the western Cascade Mountains of Oregon.
 Each reach pair consisted of one treatment reach and one reference reach.
 Two of the reach pairs (W-100, W-113) were located on private Weyerhaeuser Co. land, and three (LOON, CHUCK, MCTE) are located on U.S. Forest Service land, one of which (MCTE) was situated in the HJ Andrews Experimental Forest.
 Stream reaches were 90 meters in length and treatment gaps were 20 to 40 meters in diameter and situated approximately around meter thirty of treatment reaches.
 Sites had a buffer between stream reach pairs to limit any effects of the upstream reach on downstream conditions.

-All of the streams are wadeable, fish-bearing streams with bankfull widths of 1-6 meters.
+All of the streams are wadeable, fish-bearing streams with bankfull widths of 2-6 meters.
 Fish-bearing streams were purposefully selected to provide management-relevant results for key species such as salmonids.
-Additionally, streams of this size comprise roughly 70% of total stream length in forested catchments.
+Additionally, low-order streams in this size range comprise up to 70% of total stream length in forested catchments.
 The streams run through 40-60-year-old riparian forests regenerating from previous harvest.
-These early to mid seral stage forests have a homogenous canopy structure with heavy understory shading.
-Small streams also provide ease of sampling and maximize the effect of a canopy opening manipulation since small streams may be completely shaded by overhead vegetation due to their high edge to area ratio.
+These early to mid seral stage forests have a homogenous canopy structure with heavy understory shading..

 Study Design

 The before-after, control-impact (BACI) study design lends itself to experimental field studies by accounting for natural variations between sites.
 By taking the difference of a given variable between the paired reaches and comparing the change in the difference from pre to post-treatment years, we account for both spatial and temporal variation.
-For the BACI analyses, a sample unit refers to a whole stream including both treatment and reference reaches because the metric of interest for BACI is the difference between the two reaches.
+For the BACI analyses, a sample unit refers to a whole stream including both treatment and reference reaches because the metric of interest for BACI is the change in the difference between the two reaches in response to the impact (in this case the experimental gap).
 Therefore, we have five sample units with two repeated measures, pre and post-treatment.
 To test for effects of the gap treatment, we quantify and assess changes in the reach differences between the two years.
 Pre-treatment data were collected during summer 2017 and post-treatment data were collected during summer 2018.
-Canopy gaps were cut in the treatment reach during the winter of 2017-18 to permit adequate time for response to the canopy manipulation at all sites besides MCTE.
+In four of the streams, canopy gaps were cut in the treatment reach during the winter of 2017-18 to permit adequate time for response to the canopy manipulation at all sites besides MCTE.
 At MCTE gaps were cut at the end of summer 2017 after data collection.

 Data Collection